 - High speed Internet access from home or office

-- Windows - XP/Vista/7, using a current version of Internet Explorer (8.x or 9.x) or Firefox 3.x or higher
+- Windows – Vista/7/8/10, using a current version of Internet Explorer, Firefox, or Google Chrome

 - Test your computer and browser

-Software: You’ll need current versions of Microsoft Office – at least Office 2007 (PC) or Office 2008 (Mac).
+Software: You’ll need current versions of Microsoft Office – at least Office 2010 (PC) or Office 2011 (Mac).
 If you need to purchase a copy of Microsoft Office, you can do so at http://providence.onthehub.com using your Providence College email address to register.

 Hybrid courses combine online and on-campus instruction, and meet face to face a few times during the semester.
 Students must make sure they will be able to attend the required on-campus meetings which will be posted prior to the start of the class.
 For those students who need more flexibility in their schedules, but are hesitant to take a fully online course, a hybrid course may well be the best fit.